rydmike/rydmike.github.io/README.md

 examples demonstrating their usage.
 Flexfold is still a work in progress.
 There is a live web demo of it, showing its features in great detail, but it is not yet available as a public package.

-Welcome, enjoy the packages and demos!
+Welcome, and enjoy the demos!

 [-Mike](https://twitter.com/RydMike)